-Survivors of Sexual Violence often use a range of behaviours or activities to help them survive through a particular period.
-Some of these ‘coping mechanisms’ can be very challenging and confronting for workers.
-For instance – self-harm, eating issues, isolation, drug/alcohol use, and even suicide attempts.
+Survivors of sexual violence often use a range of behaviours or activities to help them survive through a particular period.
+Some of these coping mechanisms can be very challenging and confronting for their supporters – for instance, self-harm, eating issues, isolation, drug/alcohol use, and even suicide attempts.

-If you’d like to know more about self-harm or supporting a survivor of violence who has disclosed self harm please call the BRISSC support line on 3391 0004.
+If you’d like to know more about self-harm or supporting a survivor of violence who has disclosed self harm please contact us.